blackbhc/refactor/development-manual/development.md

 - `writer.h`: the interface of the data output module, with realization in `writer.cpp`.
   - `create_h5(string)`: create a hdf5 file with the given path to file.
-Due to there may be a case of restart simulation, `create_h5` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist .
+Due to there may be a case of restart simulation, `create_h5` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.
+This function can only be used in the main process, due to hdf5 file lock.